vadagama/messenger-system-design/README.md

 To scale our system we should do the following:
 - We should scale our services horizontally.
 We can use Kubernetes to scale our services automatically depending on the load.
 - We could use Kafka partitions to handle the load between all the Kafka brokers.
 Kafka can handle a large amount of data and can scale horizontally by adding more brokers.
-- We could use PostgreSQL sharding to handle the load between all the PostgreSQL instances.
+- We could use MongoDB sharding to handle the load between all the MongoDB.
 - S3 storage can handle a large amount of data and can scale horizontally by adding more storage nodes by default.

 To handle high performance about 3800 RPS for reading and 350RPS for writing we need to use the following strategies: